 Lumentum & University of Texas at Dallas, USA

-(CONTINUATION) 2nd DAY SHORT COURSE FOR 3 HOURS: High-Speed Optical Transceiver Technology for Data Centers
+DAY 01 CONTINUATION-High-Speed Optical Transceiver Technology for Data Centers (4 Hours)

 Dr. Ricardo Saad is presently an R&D Director at Lumentum (spin off from JDSU).
 He is also a faculty in the Department of Electrical Engineering at the University of Texas at Dallas (UTD).
 He has been at UTD since 2001.
 At Lumentum he is presently responsible for the research and development of high-speed optical transceivers for datacenters.
 He previously work in high-speed tunable transceivers.
 Dr. Saad has worked for over 25 years in engineering and managerial roles in the development of optical transceivers and subsystems at Alcatel (now Nokia), Tellabs, Finisar, Avanex, Menara Networks, Xtera Communications, JDSU and Harmonics.
 At UTD, he lectures graduate and undergraduate courses in RF & Microwaves, Optical Communications, Optical Transceiver Design, Analog Circuits, Electromagnetics, and Advance Mathematics.

 Dr. Saad has over 20 papers in conferences and journals and he has written two chapters in books.
 He holds 6 US patents in optical transceiver technology and Raman amplifiers.
 He was the recipient of the instructor of the year awards in the Department of Electrical Engineering at the University of Texas at Dallas in 2010 and 2013.